 I myself started keeping black bars ever since 2004.

-Below we have a male specimen.
 A quite lively coloured fish of a small size.
 I've used black bar endlers as well to interbreed with other wildguppies and other endlers to get a certain strain.
 At some point the black bar has even disappeared in the male pattern when they were crossbred with red chest endlers.
 In that case the monocle on both sides of the male seemed dominant to the black bar.

 But in general when a black bar endler is crossbred with a different endler strain or guppy strain, the black bar marking on the male's chest will inherit dominant.
 And within the commercial trade you'll see a lot of male fancy guppies have that specific marking.
 Pretty sure, some black bar endler influence is running through their dna.